 There are two key differences between these PrEP medications.
 The main distinction between Truvada and Descovy is who can use it.
 Truvada is approved for use by anyone who is at risk for exposure to HIV as long as they are HIV-negative and have healthy kidneys.

-Another difference between Truvada and Descovy is the use of the ingredient tenofovir.
+Another difference between Truvada and Descovy is the ingredient tenofovir.
 While both medications contain this ingredient, Descovy uses a newer version of tenofovir.
 Data suggests that this may lead to fewer side effects on the kidneys and bones compared to Truvada.
 However, it’s important to keep in mind that these types of Truvada side effects are rare.

 Possible Descovy Side Effects